oledysken/oledysken.github.io/content/event/25-06-0506_BECCLE/index.md

 #**Upload** an existing slide deck to `static/` and link using `url_slides` parameter in the front matter of the talk file
 ---

+I have three papers at the BECCLE Conference 2025, all three of my work in progress.
+I will present about two-sided platform competition with endogenous consumer homing in an uncovered market, Malin Arve will present '*Channel Coordination on Exclusive vs. Non-Exclusive Content under Endogenous Consumer Homing*', and John Sæten Lilletvedt will present '*Do Capacity Constrained Bots Collude?*'